shumarb/learning/data-structures/README.md

 # Data Structures

-This folder contains my summary of structures.
+This folder contains my summary of data structures.

-The following illustrates the worst-case time complexity for operations on each of the `N` elements (where `N >= 1`) in each data structure:
+The following illustrates the `worst-case time complexity` for operations on each element in a data structure of `N` elements:

 Data Structure           | Insertion               | Deletion                | Search                   | Search Maximum            | Search Minimum
 ------------------------ | ----------------------- | ----------------------- | -----------------------  | -----------------------   | -----------------------